-Information about the services the department provides including leaflets, guidance and newsletters.
+Information about the services we currently provide including leaflets, guidance and newsletters produced.

 Generally this is an extension of part of the first class of information.
-While the first class provides information on departmental roles and responsibilities, this class includes details of the services the department provides, internationally, nationally and locally as a result of them.
-It will benefit the public to have ready access, for example, to everything from information about the services the department provides for the government, to the information readily available to individuals at a public counter.
-The starting point would normally be a list or lists of the services the department is responsible for, linked to details of these services.
+While the first class provides information on the roles and responsibilities of the government and its Ministers, this class includes details of the services the government provides, internationally, nationally and locally as a result of them.
+It will benefit the public to have ready access, for example, to everything from information about the services provided internally within the government to the information readily available at a public counter.
+The starting point would normally be a list or lists of the services the government is responsible for, linked to details of these services.

 - Regulatory responsibilities

 - Services for public authorities

 - Services for industry

 - Services for other organisations

 - Services for members of the public

-- Services for which the department is entitled to recover a fee, together with those fees
+- Services for which the government is entitled to recover a fee together with those fees

-- Government department circulars
+- Government circulars

 - Leaflets, booklets and newsletters

 - Advice and guidance

 - Media releases